Is Bariatric Surgery Right for You?

 How Bariatric Surgery Can Help

-Morbid obesity affects 16 million adults in the United States.
-It is identified in a person who has a Body Mass Index (BMI) of 40 kg/m2, is approximately 100 pounds overweight, or has a BMI greater than or equal to 35 with an obesity-related illness such as type II diabetes, sleep apnea, or hypertension.
-The Second Diabetes Surgery Summit (DSS-II) released a report in September 2015, which confirms that bariatric surgery can diminish or entirely resolve type II diabetes, making patients with a BMI greater than 30 also candidates for surgery.
+In the United States, 16 Million Adults are suffering from morbidly obese and is a relatively greater number.
+It is recognized in a person who has a Body Mass Index (BMI) of 40 kg/m2.
+Or a person who is approximately 100 pounds overweight.
+Or who has a BMI greater than or equal to 35 with an obesity-related illness such as type II diabetes, sleep apnea, or hypertension.

-Robotic bariatric surgery can help achieve potential long-term weight control and resolve or improve co-morbidities for the morbidly obese.
-At CBSI, we perform all bariatric procedures robotically, which provides clear advantages over laproscopic procedures, including:
+Our Robotic bariatric surgery can help you achieve weight control for a long time.
+And most probably, it can resolve or improve co-morbidities for the morbidly obese.
+However, At CBSI, we perform all bariatric procedures robotically, which provides clear advantages over laparoscopic procedures.

 - More precise operation